 You don't have to uninstall one app at a time.
 Now you know how it works, you can click on the checkbox next to every app you want to remove and when you're done, click Uninstall.
 They'll all be removed at once.

 CleanMyMac is also good at finding and grouping all your plugins and add-ons in every browser.
 Instead of going through settings and extensions in every browser, you can just open Extensions tab in CleanMyMac and remove everything you don't need.

 If for some reason you experience the need to remove Java from your Mac, we'll help you take care of it.
 There is a manual way to do it but it's unsafe and strictly not recommended so we won't introduce it here.
-Instead, you can use CleanMyMac, it's completely free for 30 days with a Setapp subscription.
+Instead, you can use CleanMyMac, it's completely free for a week with a Setapp subscription.